Juan Antonio Quintana: Biography

 He later obtained a teaching post in Secondary Education, beginning his career as a teacher in the Pajarillos neighborhood and later at the Polytechnic Institute of La Merced in Valladolid.
 Since his retirement, he has dedicated himself exclusively to cinema, theater and television.

 He promoted theater courses in the city, and in the 1976-77 academic year he created the Aula de Teatro de la Universidad de Valladolid, through which actors such as Diego Martín, Eva Hache, Lucía Quintana, Eva Martín or Carlos Domingo passed.

 The Aula de Teatro is a place of study and rehearsal closely linked to his second company, the Teatro Estable de Valladolid, which would later be renamed Compañía Juan Antonio Quintana.
 With this company, he has produced a total of more than forty productions.

 In 1984 he received the Gold Medal for best actor, and in 1998 the prestigious Mayte de Teatro award for his performance in Yepeto.
 In 1997 he made his film debut in the movie Mamá es boba, and in 1999 he made his television debut with a role in the series Manos a la obra.

 In 2000 a tribute was paid to him at the Teatro Calderón for his contribution to the theater and later a seat was dedicated to him with his name in the remodeled Teatro Zorrilla.

-He played the character of Nicolás in the series Ana y los siete, in the 2002 to 2005 seasons.
+He played the character of Nicolás in the series Ana y los 7, in the 2002 to 2005 seasons.

 In 2011 he played Basilio, the grandfather, in the series Amar en tiempos revueltos.

 He died in Valladolid on 15 February 2022.